Patrick Steptoe

 Patrick Christopher Steptoe CBE FRS (9 June 1913 – 21 March 1988) was an English obstetrician and gynaecologist and a pioneer of fertility treatment.
-Steptoe was responsible with biologist and physiologist Robert Edwards and the nurse Jean Purdy for developing in vitro fertilisation.
+Steptoe was responsible with biologist and physiologist Robert Edwards and the nurse and embryologist Jean Purdy for developing in vitro fertilisation.
 Louise Joy Brown, the first test-tube baby, was born on 25 July 1978.
 Edwards was awarded the 2010 Nobel Prize in Physiology or Medicine for his work on the development of in vitro fertilisation; Steptoe and Purdy were not eligible for consideration because the Nobel Prize is not awarded posthumously.

 Education

+Patrick Christopher Steptoe was born on 19 June 1913.
 Born in Oxford, Steptoe was educated at The Grammar School, Witney (since 1968 the comprehensive Henry Box School) in Oxfordshire.
 He went to King's College London and graduated from St George's Hospital Medical School, London in 1939.
 He served in the Royal Navy from 1939–1946 and attained the rank of Lieutenant Commander.

 From 1947 to 1949 he was chief assistant in obstetrics and gynaecology at St. George's Hospital, then senior registrar at the Whittington Hospital (formerly known as Highgate Hospital) and obtained his FRCS(Ed) in 1950.
 His chief at Highgate, Kathleen Harding, was credited by Steptoe as teaching him a great deal about the management of infertility.